henriquepagno/markdown-cv/index.md

 __EximiaCo__, Brazil

 Senior Software Engineer

 <br/>

-- Working as an outsourced .Net developer in critical applications focused in performance and refactoring.
+- Working as an outsourced .Net developer in critical projects for clients, focused in performance and refactoring.

 <br/>